 You may have read on here or on Instagram that my family and I moved to a new house a few weeks ago!
-I had hired a storage company in Salt Lake City to help with the move, it made everything a lot easier.
 We only moved a couple towns over, but even if you’re moving next door, to the next town over, or across country – moves are never easy.
 Okay, moving is the worst!

 Even though I feel like I’ve moved so many times in the last 10 years, I still hate moving and I reached out to a lot of you for some advice on your best moving tips and tricks.
-Some of you were even so awesome as to send me like a full on email with all of your moving tips!
+These tips have often times included cleaning and renovating some important extensions of the house, before moving, as a gesture of goodwill to the new occupants of the house.
+Either way, some of you were even so awesome as to send me like a full on email with all of your moving tips!
 You.
 Seriously.
 Rock!

 Anyway, after having now moved for like what feels like 150th time in the past 10 years, and putting into practice some of the tips I already knew plus some of the tips you guys shared with me, I thought I would compile a list of 10 of the BEST tips that we got and that we actually used!